proxima-one/docs/Introduction.md

 - *How many users are there?
 What do my orders look like?*
 - *What is my account balance?
 What transactions have I been a part of?*

 When dealing with data security it is not enough to “trust”.
-Ora protocol provides the convenience, feature set, and speed of centralized providers AND maintains the audibility and trustlessness of the blockchain.
+Proxima provides the convenience, feature set, and speed of centralized providers AND maintains the audibility and trustlessness of the blockchain.

 ## Our goal
 Decentralize the ability to **provide data, interact with data** to **empower DApp developers**, provide tools that **speed up the creation of DApps**, and **drive adoption of blockchain technology**.
 Our solution is general enough to **enable our decentralized data providers** to provide data for DApps **for several blockchains / smart contract platforms.**